sdbip/Segerfeldt.EventStore/README.md

 # Segerfeldt.EventStore

-A package for using event-sourcing in applications.
+A set of NuGet packages for employing event-sourcing in applications.
 It is particularly useful when using the CQRS architecture style.
 The Command side would employ the `Source` package, and the Query side would use the `Projection` package.

 State is stored in a relational database with built-in support for MS SQL Server, SQLite and PostgreSQL.
+See the [Tables](#tables) section for schema details.

 # Build and Test

 Run tests from your IDE or by using `dotnet test`.

-Tests need environment variables to run.
+Tests need databases and environment variables to run.
 Copy the sample.runsettings file to a new file named .runsettings and edit that file to match your setup.
-This file will not be tracked by Git so you can enter your secrets without worry.
+This file will not be tracked by Git so you can enter your secrets without worrying that they might be exposed on GitHub.

 ## PostgreSQL

 The tests will fail without write-access to a running PostgreSQL test-database.
-Ensure that the PostgreSQL server is started, and that a test database has been created, before running tests.
+Ensure that the PostgreSQL server is started and that a test database has been created before running tests.

 You can download [Postgres.app](https://postgresapp.com) which is probably the easiest to run PostgreSQL on a Mac.
 It is also available as a [Docker image](https://hub.docker.com/_/postgres/) and by [direct installation](https://www.postgresql.org/download/).

-Edit the `POSTGRES_TEST_CONNECTION_STRING` variables in .runsettings to match your PostgreSQL setup.
+Edit the `POSTGRES_TEST_CONNECTION_STRING` variable in .runsettings to match your PostgreSQL setup.

 ## MS SQL Server

 The tests will fail without write-access to a running SQL Server test-database.
-Ensure that SQL Server is started, and that a test database has been created, before running tests.
+Ensure that SQL Server is started and that a test database has been created before running tests.

 SQL Server is available as a [Docker image](https://hub.docker.com/r/microsoft/mssql-server).
 You can also download a “[free specialized edition](https://www.microsoft.com/en-us/sql-server/sql-server-downloads).”.

-Edit the `MSSQL_TEST_CONNECTION_STRING` variables in .runsettings to match your SQL Server setup.
+Edit the `MSSQL_TEST_CONNECTION_STRING` variable in .runsettings to match your SQL Server setup.

 # Testing NuGet Packages

-You can test the NuGet package without publishing it.
+You can test the NuGet packages without publishing them.

 First set up a local NuGet store as described here: https://learn.microsoft.com/en-us/nuget/hosting-packages/local-feeds